 The New Zealand Dictionary Centre is based in Wellington, where there are valuable sources for lexicographical research in the National Library, the Alexander Turnbull Library, and the National Archives.

 The New Zealand Dictionary Centre has an extensive reference library and direct access to citations for words which are being processed but which have not yet been published in the Oxford English Dictionary.
-The Centre is in contact with Oxford and the Australian National Dictionary Centre and can rapidly check or verify the origin and use of particular words.
+The Centre is in contact with Oxford and can rapidly check or verify the origin and use of particular words.
 Read about recent changes to New Zealand English in the 21st century.

 The Centre holds an extensive database of subjects for school research projects in New Zealand English.